Board Member Election

 The Board of Education makes decisions as a body; no individual has the authority to set policy or make directions.
 The board works closely with the Superintendent of Schools on all decisions.
 Board members are expected to represent the best interests of the district.
 Board members should be motivated by a desire to serve the community.
 Board members may face criticism from members of the community with opposing views.
 A successful board member is able to communicate and support the board’s decisions.
 Board members may also receive questions and concerns from parents or community members.
 A successful board member will refer these individuals to the Superintendent.
 The average commitment is approximately 8 to 10 hours per week.

-What Are the Board Sub-Committees?
+What Are the Board Committees?

 Audit and Finance Committee